 Confidential staff are University staff members who can provide confidential support regarding an incident of interpersonal violence without making a report to the Title IX Office.

 UT employees who are not designated as “Confidential” are considered “Responsible Employees” (also known as mandatory reporters) and are required to report incidents of alleged prohibited conduct under Title IX to the university.
 Responsible employees include, but are not limited to, administers, faculty, TAs, academic advisors, residence life staff, and coaches.
 For more information about mandatory reporting, visit the Title IX Office.

-If a student survivor is not sure or not ready to report to the university, they can speak with a CMHC or UHS employee, an SES Advocate, or an IVPS peer supporter to discuss options in a private setting.
+If a student survivor is not sure or not ready to report to the university, they can speak with a CMHC or UHS employee, an SES Advocate, or or other confidential staff members.

 The university is committed to providing an educational and working environment for its students, faculty, and staff that is free from sex discrimination, sexual harassment, sexual assault, sexual misconduct, interpersonal violence, and stalking.
 For more information and to view the relevant university policies, visit the Title IX Office’s website.